“Food is our common ground, a universal experience”

 There are thousands of varieties of mushrooms and ways of preparing mushroom dishes.
 One that I particularly enjoyed was called Julienne.
 This style includes mushrooms, almost pureed, with sour cream, salt and garlic.
 It has a slimy consistency but tastes delicious!

 Georgian cuisine to Russia is what sushi is to Hawaii, or Mexican food is to California.
-This is the most commonly found cuisine after their local Russian fare, found all throughout the streets of SPB and Moscow.
+This is the most commonly found cuisine after their local Russian fare.

 No matter what your culinary preferences are, you are sure to enjoy Russian cuisine, and perhaps even learn to love dill and parsley if you don’t already!